-- investigation of the molecular basis of aneuploidy in breast cancer models, and
+- investigating the molecular basis of aneuploidy in breast cancer models, and

 - mitotic regulation of apoptosis in pediatric leukemia.

-In an effort to understand the regulatory network that assures accuracy of chromosomal separation in dividing cells, we have identified a set of chromosomal segregation proteins that coordinate aneuploidy, cell division, and apoptosis in cancer tissues.
-Our research is aimed at elucidating the molecular mechanism of chromosomal instability through analysis of the factors that mediate sister chromatid cohesion and separation during mitosis.
-My lab has recently proposed a new handcuff model for the chromosomal cohesin complex, and has also demonstrated that overexpression of Separase, the cohesin protease that cleaves cohesin subunit Rad21 during mitosis, causes aneuploidy and tumorigenesis.
+In an effort to understand the regulatory network that assures accuracy of chromosomal separation in dividing cells, his laboratory has identified a set of chromosomal segregation proteins that coordinate aneuploidy, cell division, and apoptosis in cancer tissues.
+His research is aimed at elucidating the molecular mechanism of chromosomal instability through analysis of the factors that mediate sister chromatid cohesion and separation during mitosis.
+His laboratory has recently proposed a new handcuff model for the chromosomal cohesin complex, and has also demonstrated that overexpression of Separase—the cohesin protease that cleaves cohesin subunit Rad21 during mitosis—causes aneuploidy and tumorigenesis.

 - the structural and functional analysis of the cohesin complex,